Respiratory Therapy

 Additional career advancement opportunities exist in education, administration, research, and in commercial companies as clinical specialists, pharmaceutical sales, and technical support.
 Students wanting to earn a four-year degree may do so by transferring to Athens State University – Bachelor of Science in Health Science.

-AAS RESPIRATORY THERAPIST – Guided Pathway/Map
+AAS RESPIRATORY THERAPY – Guided Pathway/Map

 4th Semester